Raising eco-conscious children with early environmental learning

 Minecraft Engineers

 Minecraft Engineers is a fun weekly club where children use creative mode to build in Minecraft.
-Come along and build amazing things with redstone whilst developing STEM skills.
+Come along and build amazing things whilst developing STEM skills.

 Get involved